syncfusion-content/blazor-docs/blazor/rich-text-editor/form-validation.md

 ![Char Count Validation in Blazor RichTextEditor](./images/blazor-richtexteditor-char-count-validation.png)

-## Custom Placement of Validation Message
+## Custom placement of validation message

 The Form Validation error message can be placed from default position to desired custom location.